-Boots on the Ground: Accelerating Regenerative Agriculture Program adoption with CIBO’s Software-Enabled Grower Network Partners
+Boots on the Ground: Accelerating Regenerative Agriculture Program Adoption with CIBO’s Software-Enabled Trusted Advisor Network

 Leveraging Technology and Trusted Farmer Relationships for Scaling Scope 3 Programs in Agriculture